tumaini-vzw/tumaini-vzw.github.io/about_.markdown

         color: black !important;
         text-decoration: none
     }

-    hr {
-        margin-top: -15px;
-        margin-bottom: 20px;
-    }
 </style>

 ## Team
 ---

-We decided to start this NGO in 2022.
+We decided to start this NGO in 2022 in Belgium (Horebeke).
 The goal is to help children in need get a chance to attend school in Tanzania and Rwanda.

 Our team currently consists of the following incredible people:
 * Chair: Martina Schwarz